turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 This also holds an instance of the GraphicsDevice.
 This is a fully static class which means that there can be only a single renderer per application instance.

+#### wiLoader
+This contains rendering and scene graph related classes like Meshes, Armatures, Objects, Transforms, etc.

 ### Physics